We were pretty happy to use Skype during the last decade.

 If you are looking for a team communication app, you should definitely take a look at Chanty – AI-powered team chat and a single notification center.

-We are building it with love, passion and customer in mind.
+We are building our tool with love, passion and customer in mind.
 It is designed to save your time and increase your team productivity.
-Feel free to leave your email and receive an early access to Chanty team chat:)
+Feel free to book a demo with our team to experience all the benefits of Chanty team chat:)